 Investments are likely to be subject to dilution.
-This means that if the company raises additional capital at a later date, it will issue new shares to the new investors, and the percentage of the business that you own will decline.
-These new shares may also have certain preferential rights to dividends, sale proceeds and other matters, and the exercise of these rights may work to your disadvantage.
+This means that if the company raises additional capital at a later date, it will issue new shares to the new investors, and the percentage of the business that investors own will decline.
+These new shares may also have certain preferential rights to dividends, sale proceeds and other matters, and the exercise of these rights may work to investors’ disadvantage.
 Investments may also be subject to dilution as a result of the grant of options (or similar rights to acquire shares) to employees of, service providers to or certain other contacts of, the Company.

-You should take appropriate advice on the tax consequences of investing.
-The tax treatment of the investments available via Hottinger Investment Circle may depend on your individual circumstances.
+Investors should take appropriate advice on the tax consequences of investing.
+The tax treatment of the investments available via Hottinger Investment Circle may depend on individual circumstances.
 Schemes for tax reliefs (such as the EIS and SEIS schemes) depend a range of issues on the circumstances of each investor and can be changed or withdrawn.

 Investors should only invest through Hottinger Investment Circle as part of a diversified portfolio containing a range of investments of different types and risk categories.
 Investors should not invest more than they would feel comfortable to lose.